jaysaurus/Co.Koa/README.md

 ```
 at the root of the project is an `app.js` file that loads in the `co-koa-core` module and configures it accordingly.

-## Dependency Injection
+## Dependency Management
-Nearly every component in the Co.Koa toolchain has access to a Dependency Management tool (signified by the `$` symbol supplied to each Controller, Model and Service function) via Dependency Injection.
+Nearly every component in the Co.Koa toolchain is supplied a Dependency Management tool (signified by a `$`).
 The Dependency Management tool allows you to - among other things - easily load in Models, Services and Controllers.

-Controllers, Models and their associated Services are all designed around the following basic boilerplate:
+Controllers, Models and their associated Services are all designed around the following boilerplate:
 ```javascript
 module.exports = function ($) {
   return {};